jitka1997/Lab-NN-project/report.md

 ## Evaluation

 I tested both models on the minimal pair set called "animate subject trans" from the BLiMP datasets [A. Warstadt et al., 2020].
 It consists of 1000 minimal pairs.
 This paradigm evaluates how well models understand that only animate agents can perform certain actions.
-Examples below show a pretty good explanation.
+Example below show a pretty good explanation.

-**Examples:**

-- ✅ (Good) "Tina revealed Margaret." (people can reveal)
-- ❌ (Bad) "The horse revealed Margaret." (animals cant reveal someone)
 - ✅ (Good) "Danielle visited Irene" (people can visit)
 - ❌ (Bad) "The eye visited Irene" (body parts cant visit)

-These are the first two pairs from BLiMP minimal pair dataset for this paradigm.

 ### Used measurements